nastavia/navs/NAVS.100/NAVS.121/navs.121.2025.md

 **RegTech++** and **RegTechPlusPlus** – Aliases for the voluntary standard representing the next generation of Regulatory Technology (RegTech), characterized by the integration of Regulation/Policy-as-Code principles and AI/ML-based instrumentation.

-**Regulatory-Aware AI** – Alias for the voluntary standard outlining the technical, legal, and institutional framework necessary to operationalize ethical AI principles.
+**Regulatory-Adherent AI** – Alias for the voluntary standard outlining the technical, legal, and institutional framework necessary to operationalize ethical AI principles.

 **e-cid** – Alias for the voluntary standard outlining the technical, legal, and institutional framework for the secure and extended Citizen ID principles.